nokonoko/Uguu/README.md

   Putting anything into POST value 'randomname' will cause it to return a random filename + ext (xxxxxx.ext).
   Putting a custom name into POST value 'name' will cause it to return a custom filename (yourpick.ext).

+This will probably get changed later since it's messy and unpractical.